Copyright © 1995, 1999, 2004, 2010, 2020, 2022 Philadelphia Church of God

 Let’s now move forward in time sequence to Genesis 1:1: “In the beginning God created the heaven and the earth.”

 Mr. Armstrong went on to explain how God is now a Family consisting of God the Father and Jesus Christ the Son.
-Mr. Armstrong, however, did not say the word Elohim technically meant the “God Family,” because as we have already pointed out, there was no family until Jesus Christ was begotten of God and became the Son.
+Mr. Armstrong, however, did not say the word Elohim technically meant the “God Family,” because as we have already pointed out, they truly became the God Family when Jesus Christ was begotten of God and became the Son.

 But let’s notice what the Bible says.
 “And God [Elohim] said, Let us make man in our image, after our likeness …” (Genesis 1:26).
 It is truly amazing that you could write on the subject of Elohim and cover Genesis 1:1 and at the same time not cover verse 26, which reveals and proves what Mr. Armstrong taught to be right!